Sachem

 Sachems /'seich@mz/ and sagamores /'saeg@mɔːrz/ are paramount chiefs among the Algonquians or other Native American tribes of northeastern North America, including the Iroquois.
 The two words are anglicizations of cognate terms (c.
 1622) from different Eastern Algonquian languages.
-The sagamore was a lesser chief elected by a single band, while the sachem was the head or representative elected by a tribe or group of bands.
+Some sources indicate the sagamore was a lesser chief elected by a single band, while the sachem was the head or representative elected by a tribe or group of bands; others suggest the two terms were interchangeable.
 The positions are elective, not hereditary.
+Although not strictly hereditary the title of Sachem is often passed through the equivalent of tanistry.

 Etymology

 The Oxford English Dictionary found a use from 1613.
 The term "Sagamore" appears in Noah Webster's first An American Dictionary of the English Language published in 1828, as well as the 1917 Webster's New International Dictionary.